jncraton/operating-systems-cpsc4420/lectures/17-fixed-priority-scheduling.md

 ## FIFO

-- Allows the thread to complete it's work fastest
+- Allows the thread to complete its work fastest
 - Does not allow any other high priority threads to run

 ## RR